How to SEARCH this FAQ section? đ

 Visit https://www.superhalfs.com/en/travel/ and select one of our travel agencies.
 Not only you can get entry through them for already sold out races, but they will also help you with travel arrangements - tickets, accommodation, transfers, etc. - so you can fully concentrate on your running preparation.

-Enter one or more of the races in the series via our SuperCharity Voucher.
+Run for a good cause and enter one or more races in the series via our SuperCharity Voucher.
 The SuperCharity Voucher is managed by realbuzz, our specialist for charity entries.

 Visit https://www.superhalfs.com/en/charity/ and read more about this option.
-You can enter sold out race and run for a good cause.
+You can even enter already sold out race with the charity.

 The SuperCharity Voucher is managed by realbuzz, our specialist for charity entries.

-It's recommended you first to read information at:
+We recommend that you first read the information at:

 https://www.superhalfs.com/en/charity/